dpaudel/ASReml/definitions.md

 Fixed effect:

-BLUE: As fixed effects, we obtain the best linear unbiased estimate (BLUE) of the variety effect, that is, the best estimate of the performance of that variety in that trial.
+BLUE: estimates of fixed effects: As fixed effects, we obtain the best linear unbiased estimate (BLUE) of the variety effect, that is, the best estimate of the performance of that variety in that trial.

 BLUP: Treated as random effects, we obtain the best linear unbiased predictor (BLUP) of the variety effect, that is, the best estimate of the performance of that variety in future trials.